 The institutional and management capacity of PTP, industry, and ISCs remained weak.
 However, Sudokkho did contribute to the capacity building of its partner organisations to bring systemic change in the TVET system.

 PTPs - The financing of skills training has always been challenging as the cost of training is comparatively high.
 As the training market is currently heavily subsidized by the government and donors.

 Sudokkho promoted the use of appropriate technology to close the gap between the training centre and workplace environment.

 The training system found useful for the factories because of its efficiency, shorter duration and appropriateness.
 It has been evident by the fact that majority of the factories, the project provided support to setting up IBT system, are continuing with the IBT training even beyond the project support.
 The IBT model has already been replicated by other RMG factories.

-Swisscontact facilitated the capacity-building of the PTPs for getting accreditation to run CBT courses, improving training and workshop facilities to mirror industry requirements, introducing proper assessment and certification system, and brokering partnership with industries for employment linkage and business promotion, to implement commercially viable training.
-Institutional capacity of ISC was strengthened to contribute to TVET system including development of competency standards, CBT curricula, and high-quality learning materials catering to needs of the sector.
-Capacity of RMG factories was strengthened to design and implement in-house training system through training of trainers, training of assessors, and training of supervisors while attention was also paid to occupational safety and health practices as well as improving overall productivity of the workers.
-As explained in the above chapters, there are already signs of replication and scaling up of training systems established in Construction and RMG sectors of Bangladesh while it is also scalable and replicable for other countries.
+Swisscontact facilitated the capacity-building of the PTPs for becoming accredited to run CBT courses, improving training and workshop facilities to mirror industry requirements, introducing proper assessment and certification system, and brokering partnership with industries for employment linkage and business promotion to implement commercially viable training.
+The institutional capacity of ISC was strengthened to contribute to the TVET system, including the development of competency standards, CBT curricula, and high-quality learning materials catering to needs of the sector.
+The capacity of RMG factories was strengthened to design and implement in-house training systems through training of trainers, training of assessors, and training of supervisors, while attention was also paid to occupational safety and health practices as well as improving overall productivity of the workers.
+As explained in the above chapters, there are already signs of replication and scaling-up of training systems established in the construction and RMG sectors of Bangladesh, while also being scalable and replicable for other countries.